Ian Bruce's Preprints and Reprints

-Note: Preprints and reprints are also available in hard-copy.
+Note: Some preprints and reprints are also available in hard-copy.
 Send requests to <ibruce@ieee.org> .

 Portable Document Format (PDF) files can be viewed/printed with Adobe Acrobat Reader.